Identifiability of interaction kernels in mean-field equations of interacting particles: Identifiability in computational practice

+Figure \ref{fig:estimattion_result} shows the regularized estimators via truncated SVD in $L^2(\mX)$ and $L^2_{\rhoT}$ for these examples.
+We pick a truncation level such that the sum of the largest $n_*$ singular values takes $99\%$ of the total summation of the singular values.
+The corresponding eigenfunctions are presented in Figure \ref{fig:eigen_basis}.
+As can be seen, the weighted SVD leads to significantly more accurate estimators than the unweighted SVD.

+\myparagraph{SVD analysis in $L^2(\mX)$ and $L^2_{\rhoT}$.} SVD analysis helps to understand the truncated SVD regularization.
+The truncated SVD regularization aims to remove the error-prone terms $ \frac{\bu_i^\top b}{\sigma_i} \bu_i$, particularly when the eigenvalue $\sigma_i$ is small.
+Thus, it is helpful to analyze the Picard ratio $ \frac{\bu_i^\top b}{\sigma_i}$ \cite{hansen1994_regularization_tools}.
+Clearly, when the ratio converges to zero, (called the discrete Picard condition), the term $ \frac{\bu_i^\top b}{\sigma_i} \bu_i$ is error-immune; when the ratio increases largely, the inverse problem is ill-posed.

-Figure \ref{fig:Picard_cond} shows the decay of the singular values from the unweighted SVD (denoted by $G$; and ``G: b-projection" refers to $|\mathbf u_i^\top b|$ with $\mathbf u_i$ being the columns of of $\mathbf\Phi$) and weighted SVD (denoted by $R$, and ``R: b-projection'' refers to $|\mathbf u_i^\top b|$ with $\mathbf u_i$ being the columns of of $\mathbf\Psi$) for the three examples in \cite{lang2020learning}.
-In all these examples, the weighted SVD has larger eigenvalues than those of the unweighted SVD; and it has slightly smaller ratios of b-projection-to-eigenvalue.
-Thus, the weighted SVD leads to a better-posed inversion.
+Figure \ref{fig:Picard_cond} shows the singular values and the Picard ratios for the weighted and unweighted SVD \eqref{eq:reguSVD}.
+Here the unweighted SVD is denoted by $G$, and ``G: b-projection" refers to $|\mathbf u_i^\top b|$ with $\mathbf u_i$ being the columns of $\mathbf\Phi$.
+Similarly, $R$ denote the weighted SVD, and ``R: b-projection'' refers to $|\mathbf u_i^\top b|$ with $\mathbf u_i$ being the columns of $\mathbf\Psi$.
+In all these examples, the weighted SVD has larger eigenvalues than those of the unweighted SVD; and it has smaller Picard ratios.
+Thus, the weighted SVD leads to less ill-conditioned inversions and more accurate estimators.